statiagov/gesmew/guides/content/user/overview.md

 Data shown includes the number of carts that had items added to them (Total Carts), the number of carts that did not result in sales (Abandoned), and the Abandon Rate (abandoned carts divided by total carts).

-Furthermore, the graphs sum the total amount of revenue that your store would have received had the orders completed (Abandoned Revenue) and the Average Order Value of the abandoned orders (calculated as abandoned revenue divided by abandoned carts).
+Furthermore, the graphs sum the total amount of revenue that your store would have received had the inspections completed (Abandoned Revenue) and the Average Inspection Value of the abandoned inspections (calculated as abandoned revenue divided by abandoned carts).